BT Group plc – Annual report – 31 March 2026

 The fixed access and mobile subscription arrangements sold by our Consumer business are typically payable in advance, with any variable or one-off charges billed in arrears.
 Contracts are largely inflation-linked with price increases recognised when effective.
 Payment is received immediately for direct sales of equipment to customers.
 Where equipment is provided to customers under mobile and fixed access subscription arrangements, payment for the equipment is received over the course of the contract term.
 Payments received in advance are recognised as contract liabilities; amounts billed in arrears are recognised as contract assets.

 We adopt variable consideration to allocate the transaction price to take account of the likelihood of the customer upgrading to a new handset during the contract term.
 Consideration is constrained to a period shorter than the contract term and is allocated to the handset and airtime based on relative standalone selling price.
-Certain Business long-term contracts offer rebates to our customers.
+Certain Business and International long-term contracts offer rebates to our customers.
 Where this is the case we make an estimate of variable consideration at the outset of the contract based on assumed volumes.
 These rebates are normally settled monthly against service revenues.

 We do not have any material obligations in respect of returns, refunds or warranties.